 Editor says, what if Dick Cheney had snapped over the Valerie Flame affair?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the President Cheney thread.

 Editor says, Source article reads: The former vice-president, Dick Cheney, grew increasingly disenchanted with George Bush in the latter's second term as president, believing his boss was going soft in the so-called war on terror, it emerged today.
 The rift came to light as Cheney, the driving force behind many of Bush's hardline actions - the invasion of Iraq, the torture of terrorist suspects - discussed his forthcoming memoirs with former colleagues and policy experts.